Share via

 How does Microsoft test source code for common vulnerabilities?

 To support our developers in implementing security requirements during code development and after release, Microsoft provides a suite of secure development tools to automatically check source code for security flaws and vulnerabilities.
-Microsoft defines and publishes a list of approved tools for our developers to use, such as compilers and development environments, along with the built-in security checks executed automatically within Microsoft build pipelines.
-Our developers use the latest versions of approved tools to take advantage of new security features.
+Microsoft defines and publishes a list of approved tools for our developers to use, such as compilers and development environments, along with the built-in security checks that execute automatically within Microsoft build pipelines.

 Before code can be checked into a release branch, the SDL requires manual code review by a separate reviewer.
 Code reviewers check for coding errors and verify that code changes meet SDL and design requirements, pass functional and security tests, and perform reliably.
 They also review associated documentation, configs, and dependencies to ensure code changes are documented appropriately and will not cause unintended side-effects.
 If a reviewer finds problems during code review, they can ask the submitter to resubmit the code with suggested changes and additional testing.
 Code reviewers may also decide to block check-in entirely for code that does not meet requirements.
 Once the code has been deemed satisfactory by the reviewer, the reviewer provides approval, which is required before code can proceed to the next deployment phase.